VOA Director Forced Aside In Drive To Embed Trump Loyalists Before Biden Era

 Pack is himself likely to be dismissed once Joe Biden becomes president, a power the incoming president has thanks to a U.S. Supreme Court ruling giving Trump the authority to force out the head of other independent agencies.

 It may prove trickier for a Biden-appointed USAGM chief executive to name new heads of the networks, however.
-New legislation inspired by Pack's moves led Congress to impede the CEO's ability to do so without support of an advisory board that would itself first need the approval of the U.S. Senate.
+Pack's moves led Congress to draft legislation intended to impede the CEO's ability to do so without support of an advisory board that would itself first need the approval of the U.S. Senate.

 Disclosure: This story was reported by NPR media correspondent David Folkenflik and edited by NPR Media & Tech Editor Emily Kopp.
 Because of NPR CEO John Lansing's prior role as CEO of the U.S. Agency for Global Media, no senior news executive or corporate executive at NPR reviewed this story before it was published.